LICENSE#: CCC1335003 | CGC1539879

 What Roof Pitch Means—and Why It’s a Big Deal for Your Property

 Roof pitch is simply the steepness of your roof.
-It’s measured as a ratio like 4:12—meaning the roof rises 4 inches for every 12 inches of horizontal span.
+It’s measured as a ratio like 4:12—meaning the roof rises 4 inches for every 12 inches of horizontal span, as defined in International Residential Code roof slope standards.
 The higher the first number, the steeper the roof.

-People often mix up “roof pitch” and “roof slope.”
+The pitch vs slope distinction often confuses homeowners, even though they refer to related but different measurements.
 While they’re closely related, slope is technically a percentage value of the rise divided by the run.
 Pitch sticks to the ratio, which is the industry standard.

 To find your roof pitch, you can use a level and tape measure, or an online roof pitch calculator.
 Place the level horizontally under a rafter, measure 12 inches along it, and then measure how far up the rafter goes at that point—there’s your rise.